-Real Estate refers to a real or physical or tangible property, also encompassing land and buildings along with its natural resources.
+Real estate refers to a tangible property, also encompassing land and buildings along with its natural resources.

 Meanwhile, real estate investing refers to financial activities centered around generating returns from a tangible property or cash flows tied to a tangible property.